Heroes on Ordinary Days

 "Already looked after," Chakotay assured him, still waiting for the other shoe to drop.

 "Good, good," Tom approved.
 "We're also planning to have a small gathering before the party, just the Captain and senior staff.
-We hoped that you could arrange to get the senior staff there without the Captain catching on."
+We hoped that you could arrange to get the senior staff there without Captain Janeway catching on."

-"What's the gathering for?"
-Chakotay asked, probing for information.
+"What's that gathering for?"
+Chakotay asked.

 "Well, Neelix wanted to find a way to show the Captain that we care about how she's feeling.
 So he came up with the idea of giving her a picture of Shannon O'Donnell that he found in the database.
-I thought that maybe the Captain would prefer that part to be a bit more private."
+I thought that maybe the Captain would prefer that part to be more private."

 "You're probably right."
 Chakotay agreed.
 Actually Chakotay was being diplomatic.
-He was really quite sure that Kathryn would prefer to keep the whole matter private.
+He was quite sure that Kathryn would prefer to keep the whole matter private.
 Still, it wouldn't hurt to help her resolve some of her feelings about Shannon O'Donnell before she had a chance to bottle everything up inside.
 She'd done way too much of that.
 "I'll make sure the senior staff gets there."
 He said, confirming his role in the arrangements.

 "Thanks.
 Just remember that you have to be there too.
 So don't cover duties yourself."
 Tom instructed him.